RainerAtSpirit/djEntityBrowser/README.md

 # djEntityBrowser
 >  **2013/09/04**: Work in progress.
 Use on your own risk

-What happens if [Spirit] starts mixing [Durandal] a client side SPA frameworks with [JayData] a unified data access library for JavaScript?
+What happens if you start mixing [Durandal] a client side SPA framework with [JayData] a unified data access library for JavaScript?

 ##Great things `:)`